-Shakespeare’s Sister is a short film initiative which aims to help address the gender imbalance in film by giving female filmmakers funding and support to showcase their talent, with films inspired or informed by Shakespeare's plays, poems, characters or life.
+Shakespeare’s Sister was a short film initiative which aimed to help address the gender imbalance in film by giving female filmmakers funding and support to showcase their talent, with films inspired or informed by Shakespeare's plays, poems, characters or life.

-The scheme is a joint initiative with the British Council, and part of our Shakespeare on Screen programme for the Shakespeare400 celebrations.
+The scheme was a joint initiative with the British Council, and part of our Shakespeare on Screen programme for the Shakespeare400 celebrations.

 Two films were chosen following an intensive selection process which saw some 265 applications and a shortlist of six projects.

-Both of the selected projects will receive £15,000 in production funding, along with support and development from Film London, expert mentoring from Film4 and membership to Women in Film & TV.
+Both of the selected projects received £15,000 in production funding, along with support and development from Film London, expert mentoring from Film4 and membership to Women in Film & TV.